GabrielCNoble/mm-chaos/README.md

 Please note that is is our strict policy that *Anyone who wishes to contribute to the OOT or MM projects **must not have accessed leaked source code at any point in time** for Nintendo 64 SDK, iQue player SDK, libultra, Ocarina of Time, Majora's Mask, Animal Crossing/Animal Forest, or any other game that shares the same game engine or significant portions of code to a Zelda 64 game or any other console similar to the Nintendo 64.*

 For more information on getting started, see our [Contributing Guide](docs/CONTRIBUTING.md), [Style Guide](docs/STYLE.md) and our [Code Review Guidelines](docs/REVIEWING.md) to see what code quality guidelines we follow.

+## Special thanks
+Special thanks goes to Aegiker and Bat Basement community for the invaluable help.